|

 ways, they may not be saved in the first place.
 In

-verse 20 Paul says that in “a large house there are not only articles of
+verses 20 and 21 Paul says that in “a large house there is not only

 He is suggesting that the gold and silver articles are used for